The food and beverage sector is crucial to Aotearoa

 A transformed sector will deliver more value for less output.
 It will lift our productivity, underpin our economy, and deliver a high-wage, low emissions future for all.
 It will also limit our reliance on particular sectors or markets by creating a broader, more evolved export portfolio, with offerings for a wider consumer base capturing value from new markets.

 We released our draft Food and Beverage Industry Transformation Plan (ITP) on 1 December 2022.
-Consultation on the plan is open until 5pm on 5 March 2023.
-You can have your say at one of our scheduled events or by completing an online survey.
+Consultation on the plan was open until 12 March 2023.